aionnetwork/staking_pool_scripts/ReadMe.md

 1)  Deploys the StakingRegistry contract as the premined account.
 2)  Registers the premined account as a staker.
-3)  Votes 1 billion Wei (whatever we call the base unit on Aion) for the premined account, from the premined account.
-4)  Verifies that there is indeed 1 billion voted for the premined account.
+3)  Verifies that there is indeed 1 billion voted for the premined account.